BillDH2k/RX580-FanProfile/README.md

 This custom fan profile is injected, via OpenCore loading, to the Graphics card Device Properties, to achieve a faster fan speed.
 The default fan profile (stored in video card BIOS) does not start fan spinning until 60C and ram up too slow, so the card would be running a bit too hot under macOS.

 This profile has the following parameters:
-- Default fan speed = 20%
+- Default fan speed = 20% (Fan will spin constantly at low RPM, by default)
 - Med Temp = 60C  (40% Fan Speed)
 - High Temp = 70C (60% Fan Speed)
 - Max Temp = 80C